-Students are expected to do outside reading and study.
-Student will perform at least 25 POCUS exams during their rotation and complete their corresponding QPathE worksheet.
-Students are required to attend weekly Clip Review sessions (4 in total), attend weekly group scanning shifts with the rotation preceptor (4 in total). and be present for additional hands-on scanning (20 hours/week) in the emergency department.
+Learners will perform at least 50 POCUS exams during their rotation and complete their corresponding QPathE worksheet.
+Learners are required to attend weekly Clip Review sessions (4 in total), attend weekly group scanning shifts with the rotation preceptor (4 in total), and be present for additional hands-on scanning (20 hours/week) in the emergency department.
 The learner also will lead a POCUS journal club on the final week of the clip review session with the guidance of the rotation preceptor.

-Learners will be supervised by ultrasound trained faculty or EM residents during their rotation in both clinical and non-clinical settings.
-Their training will be a combination of online modules, hands on scanning and clip review sessions.
+Learners will be supervised by ultrasound trained EM faculty or EM residents during their rotation in both clinical and non-clinical settings.
+Their training will be a combination of online modules, hands-on scanning and Clip Review sessions.

-Learners will be graded on an Outstanding, Good, Satisfactory or Fail system.
-To avoid receiving a fail for this course, the student must complete a minimum of 75% of the scheduled scanning time and Clip Review sessions and all of the assigned SonoSim modules.
+To avoid receiving a fail for this course, the learner must complete a minimum of 75% of the scheduled group scanning shifts (3 of the 4 required), 75% of the Clip Review sessions (3 of the 4 required) and complete 100% of the assigned SonoSim modules.
 Each course director will submit comments on the learner's performance during the rotation.
 Included in these comments will be the number and types of ultrasounds completed during the rotation, ability to perform these exams and the learner's ability to interpret ultrasound images in the core areas.
 For those students with an interest in Emergency Medicine, a SLOR can be generated for the rotation if requested.